kzkymn/code_review_request_inspector/README.md

-# gitlab_merge_request_reviewer
+# code_review_request_inspector

-`gitlab_merge_request_reviewer` is a tool that allows ChatGPT to perform code reviews on GitLab merge requests.
-This tool uses the OpenAI or Azure OpenAI API to provide feedback on code changes.
+The `code_review_request_inspector` is a tool that allows ChatGPT to understand and review the contents of GitLab merge requests and GitHub pull requests.
+This tool uses the OpenAI API or Azure OpenAI API to provide feedback on code changes.

 ## How to Run